3 Clinical need and practice

 3.3 The purpose of this assessment is to evaluate the clinical and cost effectiveness of using the CoaguChek XS system and the INRatio2 PT/INR monitor for self‑monitoring (self‑testing or self‑managing) coagulation status in people on long‑term vitamin K antagonist therapy who have atrial fibrillation or heart valve disease.

 3.4 There are a number of conditions that can result in people having an increased risk of thrombosis and consequently, receiving long‑term vitamin K antagonist therapy.
 These conditions include atrial fibrillation and heart valve disease.
-Guidance on self‑monitoring the coagulation status of people who have had a venous thromboembolism and are receiving long‑term vitamin K antagonist therapy is included in Venous thromboembolic diseases (NICE clinical guideline 144) and so this population is not included in the scope of this diagnostics assessment of self‑monitoring coagulometers.
+Guidance on self‑monitoring the coagulation status of people who have had a venous thromboembolism and are receiving long‑term vitamin K antagonist therapy is included in the NICE guideline on venous thromboembolic diseases and so this population is not included in the scope of this diagnostics assessment of self‑monitoring coagulometers.

 3.5 Atrial fibrillation is the most common heart arrhythmia and affects around 800,000 people in the UK.
 It can affect adults of any age but it is more common in older people; 0.5% of people aged 50–59 years and around 8% of people aged over 65 years are estimated to be affected.
 Atrial fibrillation is also more common in men than women, and is more common in people with other conditions, such as high blood pressure, atherosclerosis and heart valve problems.